 Sometimes the image size is large due to low light or complex scenery.
 Adjusting the maximum frame size helps to control the bandwidth and storage used by the Motion JPEG video stream in these situations.
 Defining the frame size as Unlimited provides consistently good image quality at the expense of increased bandwidth and storage usage during low light.
 Limiting the frame size optimizes bandwidth and storage usage, but may give poor image quality.
-To prevent increased bandwidth and storage usage, the maximum frame size can be limited.
+To prevent increased bandwidth and storage usage, the maximum frame size should be set to an optimal value.